diegos41/repo_diplo_datos/data_project/etl_project/gcs_db/README.md

 ## Procedure/Setup
+Start Orion Server from CLI to check your Prefect UI:
+`prefect orion start`

 After creating the folder and adding *Github Block* from Prefect Orion UI, build a Docker image using `docker image build -t dieg0sc/prefect:hw .`

 Then push the image using `docker image push dieg0sc/prefect:hw`.
 This is crucial since the *Docker Block* will take the image from DockerHub.

-Start Orion Server to check your Prefect UI:
-`prefect orion start`

 I built the deployment using a python script.
 Execute it with `python docker_deploy.py`.
 Here I specified the storage (GitHub) and then infrastructure where it's going to be run (Docker.)